 Scheduled maintenance should be performed on the Kenworth's air system, as outlined on Table 11.
-In addition, perform an Air System Function Test at least every 3 months or if there is any indication of a potential problem.
+In addition, perform an Air System Function Test at least every 3 months

 Air Tanks

 To eject moisture from the air system tanks, pull the line which is connected to the moisture ejection valve.
 Continue pulling until the air comes out free of water.